Thirlmere, New South Wales: History

 The Thirlmere area was first explored by the British in 1798, whose attention was focussed more on the Thirlmere Lakes area and finding an alternate route north towards Bathurst.

 Thirlmere boomed with the creation of the Great Southern Railway in 1863 to 1867, when the area was blanketed in tents to house the many railway workers that came to the area to work.
 Thirlmere was valued mostly for the proximity of the Thirlmere Lakes (then called Picton Lakes) which were used to provide water for the steam trains.
-During this period Thirlmere was also the home for a number of timber mills, whose main product was the milling of sleepers for the railway line.
+During this period, Thirlmere was also the home for a number of timber mills, whose main product was the milling of sleepers for the railway line.

 The Thirlmere section of the Main Southern Railway was deviated in 1919 to a less steep alignment with easier grades, and the original line became the Picton Loop Line.
 This transformed the village from a hive of steam train activity to a quiet farming region, mainly supplying the surrounding villages with foods and goods.

-Many Estonian immigrants settled in Thirlmere from 1924 onwards, especially after the Second World War.
-Tens of thousands fled Soviet occupied Estonia to avoid being sent to Siberia in order to quell resistance and weaken national identity.
-Estonians are largely responsible for the development of the successful poultry industry, which at one stage was the largest egg producer in the state and still provides the great majority of NSW's poultry produce.
-Many of the younger generations of Estonians have left the area and moved closer to the city but other original immigrants and newcomers live there, in Australia's only Estonian Retirement Village.

-In the 1960s and 1970s nearby coal mines provided a boost in employment and also drew more people into the area to work and live.
-A few coal mines are still operating today but these do not employ as many people as they once did.